flownexus-lwm2m/flownexus/doc/source/architecture/django.rst

     expected data type.

   Resource
+    A specific piece of data or functionality within an LwM2M Object.
+Resources represent attributes or actions and are identified by Resource IDs within an Object.

-    Captures individual data values from IoT devices, annotated with timestamps, applicable data types, and linked to both the device and resource type for which the data pertains.
+    In the database Model a Resource represents an individual data value from one IoT device, annotated with timestamps, applicable data types, and linked to both the device and resource type for which the data is relevant.

   Event
-    Serves as a collection point for significant occurrences reported by devices, including composite events defined by enclosing object IDs.
-The server application logic has to generate events based on matching timestamps or received composite notifications from devices.
-Although individual resources within an event may have different timestamps, the event itself encapsulates a single timestamp.
+    A collection for significant occurrences reported by endpoints.
+Events and Resources are linked to each other via EventResource table.

   EventResource
     Acts as a junction table forming a many-to-many relationship between events